ShantanuShukla19/Lead-Scoring-Service/README.md

 - Note

-  -If the AI scoring fails, it may be due to an exhausted OpenAI API quota.
+  -If the AI scoring fails, it is because the OpenAI API quota is exhausted.
   In that case, you can try again later, and it will give the desired output.

 ## Backend Deployed